stylus/stylus/docs/docs/comments.md

   a + b
 ```

-## Multi-line buffered
+## Multi-line buffered comments

 Multi-line comments which are not suppressed start with `/*!`.
-This tells Stylus to output the comment regardless of compression.
+This tells Stylus to output the comments always, even when the `compress` option is used.

 ```stylus
 /*!